Admiring Light

 So, what’s the point?
 Well, while I added text to this story to let you know the true facts, looking at the pictures, you get a true sense of time passing…of the sort of the Story of the Abandoned Chair.
 Every once in a while, it’s a great idea to try to tell a story through a photographic series.
 Try and keep your eyes open for opportunities like this, and then dive in and capture those shots.
 Happy shooting!

-1. Christian Nielsen says:
+1. Christian Nielsen Avatar

 Great series Jordan – and good message to all photographers around.